 For the safety of you and the animals, all visitors must adhere to the following rules:

-- Please keep hands an fingers away from the animal enclosures
+- Please keep hands and fingers away from the animal enclosures

 - Please do not pet or feed the animals.
-They have a prescribed diet and feeding them something foreign can cause choking or illness.
+They have prescribed diets and feeding them something foreign can cause choking or illness.

 - Please use indoor voices throughout the farm.
 Loud noises can scare or stress the animals.

 Muscoot Farm is on Route 100 nestled between Somers, Katonah, and Yorktown.
 We are about 1 mile south of the intersection of Route 100 and Route 35.